oppahansi/whereismysht/PRIVACY_POLICY.md

-# Privacy Policy for “Where is my Sht?”
+# Privacy Policy for “Lend & Borrow”

 Effective date: 2025-01-01
-Contact: whereismysht@pm.me
+Contact: lendnborrow@proton.me

 1) Overview
-- “Where is my Sht?” is an offline-first app that runs entirely on-device.
+- “Lend & Borrow” is an offline-first app that runs entirely on-device.
 - No accounts, no cloud, no online services.
 - No analytics, telemetry, crash reporting, tracking, or ads.
 - All data is stored locally on your device and only leaves your device if you explicitly export it.